 Setting up a personal injury trust does not have to be complicated or expensive.
 I will offer a fixed fee in most cases.
-I have set out all the points to think about and the information I will need to help you.
+At the moment I offer a fixed fee of £480 including VAT for a bare trust.
+I have set out all the points you must think about and the information I will need to help you.

 The answer to most peoples’ need is a bare trust.
 This is a simple trust in which money is held for you, and it remains your money.
 You can change the trustees, and bring the trust to an end whenever you wish.